 Peripheral artery disease can go unnoticed.
 Early detection of any artery blockage can prevent the artery disease from progressing and becoming fatal.

 At The Vein and Vascular Institute of Riverview, we have the latest ultrasound technology to accurately and painlessly discover the presence of peripheral arterial disease (blocked peripheral arteries).

 Peripheral Artery Disease Treatment

 If you are diagnosed with peripheral arterial disease, you can have your blocked arteries treated by our Riverview Board Certified Vascular Surgeons.

 Our vascular surgeons treat PAD using minimally invasive endovascular surgery methods that quickly restore blood flow to your arms and legs, getting you back on your feet within one day and leave you with minimal to no scarring at all.

-To find out about which PAD treatment is best for you and to have a vascular consultation, give us a call today at (813) 999-3992 because if PAD is left untreated, it can be deadly.
+To find out if you are suffering from PAD and whether you may need PAD treatment you can schedule a Vascular Consultation by calling (813) 999-3992, because if PAD is left untreated, it can be deadly.